What's happening and why?

 The project team is currently focusing on the following:

-- Assisting customers with more than 1 TB of content find and move to new solutions
+• Assisting customers find and move to new solutions

 Google Storage Limit Resources